peishanh/Bagel-Main/readme.md

 ## Timeline

-Over the course of several weeks, you will design a handful of mutant enzymes, test your designs in the lab, and then take what you've learned to design a new set of mutants.
+In the first week, you will computationally design three mutant enzymes.
+In the next two weeks, you'll test your designs in the lab, and see how the computational predictions you made in the first week play out in data.

 + **First week: get started with Foldit**.
 First, get the [Foldit model](http://github.com/dacarlin/bagel-foldit) and [our group's internal copy of Foldit](http://games.cs.washington.edu/foldit/build/release/).
 Check out the [cheat sheet](http://github.com/dacarlin/bagel-foldit) to learn how to load in your puzzle and get started designing mutants.